 - 1. The PE Case Materials and the Practitioner Materials will be available in Canvas - 2.
 Class sessions will not be recorded - 3.
 Active class participation is an important component of the course and will count for thirty percent (30%) of the course grade - 4.
 Prior preparation of materials for each and every class session is essential.
 In addition to the assigned readings, there will be a written assignment required for each of the class sessions.
 These assignments will account for thirty percent (30%) of the course grade and will involve both individual (15%) and group work (15%) - 5.
-The course will require: (a) an industry analysis on an industry of the student's choosing (the "Industry Analysis") presented during class time and (b) successful completion of an individual take-home closed book objective short answer 50-question "quiz" (the "Objective Questions" and together with the Industry Analysis, collectively, referred to as the "Class Final").
+The course will require: (a) an analysis of three (3) companies of the student's choosing that the student believes would make a good investment for a private equity fund (the

+- "Company Summary Analysis") and a presentation during class time of same and (b) successful completion of an individual take-home closed book objective short answer 50-question "quiz" (the "Objective Questions" and together with the Company Summary Analysis, collectively, referred to as the "Class Final").
 The Class Final will account for forty percent (40%) of the course grade.
-The purpose of the "quiz" is to insure the individual student has mastered the key

-- foundational concepts of the class.
-Each part of the Class Final is equally weighted; however, the student must achieve a grade of 65% or higher on the Objective Questions to receive a grade of P or higher for the course. - 6.
+The purpose of the "quiz" is to insure the individual student has mastered the key foundational concepts of the class.
+Each part of the Class Final is equally weighted; however, the student must achieve a grade of 65% or higher on the Objective Questions to receive a grade of HP or higher for the course. - 6.
 This course will apply the core course standard regarding unexcused absences.
 Thus, unexcused absences equal to or greater than 33% of the number of class sessions (2 classes) will result in a grade of no higher than P and unexcused absences equal to or greater than 50% of the number of class sessions (3classes) will result in a grade of F for the course.
 Excused absences will follow the guidelines established by the Office of Student Affairs, including religious observance, personal, medical and family emergencies, military service, or court appearances

 The PE Case Materials along with the associated Articles and Practitioner Materials are designed to be self-contained and to serve as lecture materials for the designated classes.
 Mastering Private Equity is a basic text covering various aspects of the private equity industry.
-The chapters referenced from the text should be read before the class session.
 While the text may prove to be basic for some students, the materials referenced from the text will form testable material for the final quiz.
 The text is available in the book store and a copy is on reserve in the library.
-Students are encouraged to check Canvas regularly for any updates and for the weekly Discussion Board posting which counts toward the student's class participation grade.